mathieu-mp/aio-intex-spa/README.md

 ## Usage examples

-Below are some examples, see `tests` directory for more examples
+Below are some examples, see `examples` directory for more delight.

 ### Retrieve spa status
 ```python